Genildocs/social-proof-section-master/README.md

 ## Welcome! 👋

 Hello welcome!
-This was my solution for the Stats preview card component project.
+This was my solution for Social proof section project.
 Access the link below to view it.

 ### The challenge